Home | The Boat | First Mate | Admiral | Guestbook

 Scoop out the good stuff leaving any grease behind in the pan.
 Add the cooked lean ground beef with tomatoes to the sausage in a bowl.
 Stir.
 Next add some grated Mozzarella cheese and stir.

 Congratulations!
-That's the stuffing for my green peppers.
+That is the stuffing for my green peppers.
 If you prefer other stuffing of course go with what suits your palate.
-Mine's not sophisticated by any means so please yourself first.
+Mine is not sophisticated by any means so please yourself first.

 Of late I seem to be preferring spicier foods, thus I added a heaping tablespoon of salsa at the bottom of my jar.
 You might prefer tomato sauce.
 Either will be fine.